jamiesweeney/order-manager/README.md

-# order-manager
+# order-serverManager
-Java implementation of a typical order manager.
+Java implementation of a typical order serverManager.